 Hip Dysplasia: Quality of Life is What's Important

 What happens if you find out that your young agility dog has hip dysplasia.
 You're instructed to wait a month and then have another x-ray done.
-However, the vet believes it is rather bad and advises you to consider surgery.
+However, the vet believes it is rather bad and that you need to consider surgery.
 What should you do?
 Is this the end of fun for you and your dog?
-Dr. Henry de Boer, the Working K-9 Vet advises.
-(17/03/00)
+Dr. De Boer, the Working K-9 Vet advises on competing with this relatively common but disturbing disorder.

 It's a Wormy World